-In March 2006, we entered into a series of call spread option agreements with a major securities firm.
-The agreements provide us the option, but not the obligation, to repurchase up to 917,000 shares of our common stock, beginning in June 2007 and ending in December 2007, at a weighted-average price of \$99.59 per share.
-If our prevailing share price exceeds \$132.74 on a weighted-average basis during this period, the net number of shares available for repurchase under the agreements will be reduced.
+In March 2006, we entered into a series of agreements that provide the option, but not the obligation, to repurchase up to 917,000 shares of our common stock at a weighted average price of \$99.59 per share.
+At that time, we made payments of approximately \$13.3 million, which were recorded as a reduction of additional paid-in capital.
+Upon exercise, we may elect to receive the net intrinsic value of a contract in cash or common stock.